 You're in an interview for your dream job and nerves kick in.
 You want to stand out and make an impression, but you don't know what questions, if any, are best to ask during an interview.
 Do you save them for the end?
 Do you ask when they pop into your head, or do you hold off and wait for a follow-up call?

-When interviewing, asking questions can show recruiters how interested you truly are, and the right questions can tell you important aspects about the company to make sure you make the correct choice.
+When interviewing, asking questions can show recruiters and hiring managers how interested you truly are, and the right questions can tell you important aspects about the company to make sure you make the correct choice.
 Interviewing is typically thought of as the company is determining if you are the right fit, but you should treat an interview the same way.
 Securing a job with a company where you don't fit in the culture or agree with the mission can be a frustrating and discouraging situation.
-Here are 10 of the best questions to ask in an interview to help you wow recruiters, while digging for the important information you need to know.
+Here are 10 of the best questions to ask in a job interview to help you wow recruiters, while digging for the important information you need to know.

 Interview Question #1: What career development opportunities would I have with the company?

 Entry-level interviewers may not be as concerned as mid-level or senior interviewers with developmental and growth opportunities, depending on your career goals.
 How the company answers this question will tell you how much value is placed on employees.
 Asking this question will show recruiters and hiring managers you are interested in a long-term position where you can not only help the company grow, but work on your skills, as well.